samdze/playdate-nim/README.md

 nimble install playdate
 ```

-3. Move into your package directory.<br>
-Add the `playdate` package as a dependency and configure the build tasks by running the following:
+3. Add the `playdate` package as a dependency and configure the build tasks by running the following:

 ```
 echo 'requires "playdate"' >> *.nimble;